spencerasmith82/TopologicalAdvection/README.md

 A paper to cite will be coming shortly.
 For now, use: Spencer A. Smith, **Topological Advection**, 2025. as a placeholder.

-https://github.com/user-attachments/assets/c61ff3c1-f57b-4941-9b59-f3ceca115a58
+## Appetizer
+In the following video, the advected particle trajectories are from a simulation of 2D forced turbulence.
+The topological advection algorithm is then used to evolve forward an initial material line.
+The material curve is that is plotted is a geometric representation of the underlying topological loop data. https://github.com/user-attachments/assets/c61ff3c1-f57b-4941-9b59-f3ceca115a58